1099-R Documents

 Q: How can I make additional payments to my contract?

-A: Only Variable Annuities allow additional payments.
-Subsequent payments can be made by sending a check payable to Talcott Resolution Life.
+A: Subsequent payments can be made by sending a check payable to Talcott Resolution.
 Please reference the contract number, owner and owner's social security number.
 The address can be found in the "Contact Us" portion of the Annuity Service Center site.
-Financial Profesionals from particpating firms may add money to an existing variable annuity online using the Additional Investment feature located on the "Manage Contract" page.

 A:Subsequent payments can be made by sending a check payable to Talcott Resolution.
 Please reference the contract number, owner and owner's social security number.
 The address can be found in the "Contact Us" portion of the Annuity Service Center site.